vvuk/gecko-dev/gfx/doc/Silk.md

 # Object Lifetime

 * CompositorVsyncObserver - Lives and dies the same time as the CompositorParent.
-* VsyncSource - Lives as long as the gfxPlatform on the chrome process, which is the lifetime of Firefox.
+* VsyncManager - Lives as long as the gfxPlatform on the chrome process, which is the lifetime of Firefox.
 * VsyncParent/VsyncChild - Lives as long as the content process
 * RefreshTimer - Lives as long as the process